JBeggs/open-market-charity/README.md

 ##### email    : admin@micropythonsolutions.co.za
 ##### password : password

-### Setup the database and seed some data for the front end
+### Install the database and seed some data for the front end

     php artisan migrate
     php artisan db:seed